Pylaros

 Pylaros (Πύλαρος) is a former municipality on the island of Kefalonia, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality Sami, of which it is a municipal unit.
 It is located in the north-central part of the island.
-It has a land area of 81.112 km² and a population of 1,391 inhabitants (2011 census).
-The seat of the municipality and largest town is Agia Effimia (pop.
-432).
+It has a land area of 81.112 km² and a population of 1,422 inhabitants (2021 census).
+The seat of the municipality and largest town is Agia Effimia.

 Geography

 In the north Pylaros borders on the municipal unit of Erisos, and on the border lies Kalo Mountain (901m) and Cape Agriosyko.
 In the south it borders on the municipal units of Argostoli and Sami, and on the border lies the mountain Agia Dynati (1131m).
 Pylaros forms a valley between the two mountains, and through it flows the river Xeropotamos.
 The valley of Pylaros is covered by forests, and contains many rare species of fauna.

 To the east lies the bay of Agia Effimia, and to the west it borders on the peninsula of Paliki.
 At the western frontier is the tableland of Falari and the Gulf of Myrtos.
 The beach at Myrtos has been voted the best Greek beach on eleven occasions, and is considered one of the best in the world.